devgeass/Go_Training_Arc/000_On_That_Day/README.md

 ```go
 fmt.Println("What's up, danger?")
 ```
-From the *fmt* package, the *Println* function is used to print to terminal.
+From the *fmt* package, the *Println* function is used to print to the console.
 Please don't print "Hello World!"
 Also, we have to use double quotes " ".

 ## Fun Program